vishalbelsare/epymetheus/README.md

 ### Scores

-You can also quickly `score` metrics of the perfornance.
+You can also quickly `score` the metrics of the perfornance.

-For example, drawdown, exposure and Sharpe ratio are given by:

 ```python
 from epymetheus.metrics import Drawdown